 There was no ghosting when we gamed on the VG289Q, and overdrive successfully helped eliminate motion blur.
 SDR titles looked extra colorful, but there was hardly any improvement when moving over to HDR games.

-With the VG289Q priced so cheaply, it’s not surprising that its refresh rate is limited to just 60 Hz (FreeSync works down to 48 Hz).
-Hardcore gamers will want more Hz, but casual players can get by with fast-paced scenes showing sufficient detail and great pixel density.
+With the VG289Q priced so low, it’s not surprising that its refresh rate is limited to just 60 Hz (FreeSync works down to 48 Hz).
+Hardcore gamers will want more Hz, but casual players can make due with fast-paced scenes showing sufficient detail and great pixel density.

 The Asus ROG Swift PG27UQ is the best 4K gaming monitor for enjoying HDR.
 When it comes to mouthwatering HDR delivery, nothing can beat a full-array WLED backlight with zone dimming.
 We were able to tell the difference in HDR games, like Call of Duty: WWII, through detailed shadows, brilliant highlights and realistic-looking textures.